Giada-Z/RecipeGeneration/README.md

-# RecipeGeneration
+# RecipeGenerator
-Project for Big Data Analytics.
+This is a project for the Big Data Analytics course at Columbia.

 Data are scaped from Allrecipes.com (http://allrecipes.com/recipes/?grouping=all).
 Each row contains the following features:
   1. id: ID of the recipe (type: string)